You are $75 away from free shipping

 Now that you know that you can use a face scrub when you have acne-prone skin, it’s time to find the best one for your skin type!
 Turn your attention to sugar scrubs.
 “It’s very easy to over-scrub, and a good way to avoid this is via a sugar scrub,” says Dr. Rocio.
 “The sugars melt as they are doing the exfoliation.”
-Our best face scrub for clogged skin is the L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub, which effectively removes dirt, oil, and impurities from the surface of skin and polishes away dead skin.
+Our best face scrub for clogged skin is the L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub, which effectively removes dirt, oil, and impurities from the surface of skin and polishes away dead skin.
 With continued use over time, pores look tighter, unclogged, and less visible.
-Three times a week, smooth a small amount of face scrub onto dry skin, then massage it into your face with wet fingers.
+Three times a week, smooth a small amount of face scrub onto dry skin, then massage it over your face with wet fingers.
 Rinse off thoroughly with lukewarm water and pat dry.

-A face scrub isn’t the only option you have for exfoliating acne-prone skin.
+An acne scrub isn’t the only option you have for exfoliating acne-prone skin.
 Chemical exfoliation is also an option.
 “For this type of skin, a chemical exfoliation can also help to dissolve debris and dead skin cells on the surface of skin that clog pores and can lead to problematic skin,” says Dr. Rivera.
 You can use a skin care product formulated with glycolic acid to chemically exfoliate the skin’s surface.
-Dr. Rivera suggests the L’Oréal Paris RevitaLift Bright Reveal Brightening Daily Peel Pads.
+Dr. Rivera suggests the L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads.
 “They’re an excellent dual exfoliator,” she says.
 Formulated with glycolic acid, the peel pads have a multi-ply texture that physically resurface dead skin cells.
 With continued use over time, these peel pads can also help brighten the appearance of skin and minimize the look of fine lines and wrinkles.

 Besides using a face scrub, there are a few other steps you can take if you have acne-prone skin.
-According to the Food and Drug Administration, you can use skin care products such as gels, lotions, creams, soaps, and pads formulated with salicylic acid or benzoyl peroxide if you have mild acne.
-Keep in mind that it can take 4-8 weeks to see results, according to the American Academy of Dermatology, so make sure to give any new skin care products specifically designed for acne some time to work.
+According to the Food and Drug Administration, you can use skin care products such as gels, lotions, creams, soaps, and pads that are formulated with salicylic acid or benzoyl peroxide if you have mild acne.
+Keep in mind that it can take four to eight weeks to see results, according to the American Academy of Dermatology, so make sure to give any new skin care products specifically designed for acne some time to work.
 Even if your skin has cleared, you should continue use to help maintain results.
 For more severe acne, visit your dermatologist to come up with a skin care routine that’ll work for you.